 Come to our workshops on how to prepare for Career Day and visit our Courseworks page to see a recorded video of the workshop.

 On Career Day

-While waiting to talk with each representative, review any available literature and plan the questions you want to ask.
+- While waiting to talk with each representative, review the information they have available on their employer profile and plan the questions you want to ask.

-Introduce yourself, smile, shake hands, and offer your resume.
-When you have concluded your discussion, ask for a business card for follow-up purposes and a thank you note, if appropriate.
+- Introduce yourself and have questions prepared.
+When you have concluded your discussion, ask for email or contact information for follow-up purposes and a thank you note, if appropriate.

 Post Career Day

 No more than two weeks following Career Day, be sure to send follow-up emails to those employers you wish to pursue as well as cover letters and resumes to those with whom you did have an opportunity to speak.

 Please check CareerLink for an updated list.
 Here is a list of some of the employers that have attended our career fairs in the last year or two:

 - Alvarez & Marsal

 - Analysis Group